 What Are Those Red Bugs In Florida?

 The most distinctive thing about an insect is often the coloration, so it’s no surprise that many homeowners wonder about red bugs they may see in and around their living spaces.
-These small creatures are often referred to as red-shouldered bugs, goldenrain-tree bugs or Jadera haematoloma, if you want to get really technical.
+These tiny creatures are often referred to as red-shouldered bugs, golden rain-tree bugs, or Jadera haematoloma, if you want to get technical.

-Goldenrain-tree bugs are flattened insects measuring in at a half inch long and one-third inch wide.
-These creatures enter the home through cracks and crevices found around foundations, windows and doorframes.
-While harmless in nature, these insects can stain curtains, paper and other household objects with fecal material.
+Goldenrain-tree bugs are flattened insects measuring a half-inch long and one-third inch wide.
+These creatures enter the home through cracks and crevices around foundations, windows, and doorframes.
+While harmless, these insects can stain curtains, paper, and other household objects with fecal material.

-If you’ve noticed red bugs around your home, you don’t to worry, as it’s fairly easy to keep them out.
-Try raking up and removing any seeds that the bugs are feeding on in lawns or play areas.
+If you’ve noticed red bugs around your home, you don’t have to worry, as keeping them out is pretty straightforward.
+Try raking up and removing any seeds the bugs feed on in lawns or play areas.
 Sweeping or vacuuming these red bugs into a plastic bag is another solution, especially if they appear in large numbers.
-Just be sure to close the bag tightly and deposit it in your trash can to prevent the insects from escaping.
+Close the bag tightly and deposit it in your trash can to prevent insects from escaping.

-The most effective, but also most involved way to ensure red-shouldered bugs never return to your Florida home is to remove what’s attracting them—goldenrain, chinaberry, boxelder, plum, cherry and apple trees.
-Since these bugs don’t pose much of a threat to humans, and can even be beneficial in your yard, since they eat dead insects, fallen seeds and tree sap, you’ll probably just opt to leave them be.
+The most effective but involved way to ensure red-shouldered bugs never return to your Florida home is to remove what’s attracting them—golden rain, chinaberry, boxelder, plum, cherry, and apple trees.
+Since these bugs don’t pose much of a threat to humans and can even be beneficial in your yard, you’ll probably opt to leave them be since they eat dead insects, fallen seeds, and tree sap.

 Are There Dangerous Or Poisonous Bugs In Florida?

 Although most bugs are harmless or simply a nuisance, there are three types that homeowners should actively avoid: the red fire ant, the yellow fever mosquito, and the brown recluse spider.